Compression and Distillation of Data Quadruplets in Non-intrusive Reduced-order Modeling: Non-intrusive Implementations of IRKA for Discrete-time Systems

 Similar to the continuous-time case, since the ROM \( G_r(z) \) is initially unknown, the discrete-time IRKA (DT-IRKA) \cite{bunse2010h2} uses fixed-point iterations starting from an arbitrary initial guess of the interpolation data to search for a local optimum.
 After each iteration, the interpolation data is updated as \( \sigma_i = \mu_i = \frac{1}{\hat{\lambda}_i} \), \( b_i = \hat{r}_i \), and \( c_i = \hat{l}_i^* \) until convergence is achieved.
 Upon convergence, a local optimum of \( ||G(z) - G_r(z)||_{\mathcal{H}_2}^2 \) is achieved.

-However, since DT-IRKA updates the interpolation points during the process, it requires evaluating the transfer function samples at these updated points.
-This necessitates halting DT-IRKA and conducting new experiments to obtain new samples, which is often impractical.
-Additionally, since \( G_r(z) \) is stable, the interpolation points \( \frac{1}{\hat{\lambda}_i} \) lie outside the unit circle.
-Exciting the system at these frequencies can be dangerous or even impossible \cite{ackermann2024time}.
-These challenges motivate the development of offline transfer function sampling strategies that utilize existing data.
+However, since DT-IRKA updates the interpolation points during the process, it requires estimating the transfer function samples at these updated points.
+This necessitates halting DT-IRKA and conducting new experiments to estimate new samples, which is often impractical.